rendoarsandi/chess-LLM/conductor/tracks/responsive_arena_20251220/plan.md

 ## Phase 3: Arena Layout Stacking & Collapsible Sections
 Goal: Implement the single-column stack and collapsible component containers for mobile.

-- [ ] Task: Refactor the main grid in `App.tsx` to use a single column on mobile and the 4-column layout on `lg` screens.
+- [x] Task: Refactor the main grid in `App.tsx` to use a single column on mobile and the 4-column layout on `lg` screens.
+20073c5
-- [ ] Task: Create a `CollapsibleSection` wrapper component (or use a simple state-based toggle) for the Thinking Panel, Move List, and Arena Controls.
+- [x] Task: Create a `CollapsibleSection` wrapper component (or use a simple state-based toggle) for the Thinking Panel, Move List, and Arena Controls.
+20073c5
-- [ ] Task: Implement "Thinking Panel" truncation logic in `ThinkingPanel.tsx` for mobile view.
+- [x] Task: Implement "Thinking Panel" truncation logic in `ThinkingPanel.tsx` for mobile view.
+20073c5
-- [ ] Task: Reorder elements for mobile: Board -> Controls -> Thinking -> Move List -> Arena Settings.
+- [x] Task: Reorder elements for mobile: Board -> Controls -> Thinking -> Move List -> Arena Settings.
+20073c5
 - [ ] Task: Conductor - User Manual Verification 'Arena Layout Stacking & Collapsible Sections' (Protocol in workflow.md)

 ## Phase 4: Global View Refinement & Final Polish